 You must serve your partner with a copy of your documents at least 4 days before the date of your case conference.
-You serve them by regular service or special service.
 Serve your documents below explains how to do this.

 See Count time below to understand how to calculate days or time correctly.
 This is important because court staff may not accept your documents if you haven’t followed the rules.

-You add your case conference brief to your court file, not to the continuing record.
+Your case conference brief is added to your court file and not to the continuing record.
 It goes in your court file so the judge can read it before your conference.
-It is given back to you after your case conference is over.
-This is because discussions at a case conference are private and can’t be shared with another judge.
+It's given back to you after your case conference is over.
+This is because discussions at a case conference are private and can't be shared with another judge.